Wondering how to save money to travel the world?

 What Happened After We Saved Money to Travel the World

-The savings, of course, is not the end of the story: armed with our carefully calculated travel budget and determination to be on the road for as long as possible, we continued tracking our money very carefully while on the road.
+Armed with our carefully calculated travel budget and determination to stay on the road for as long as possible, we continued tracking our money very carefully while traveling.

 After our first several months, we ended up selling our second car–a Honda Fit–to finance about 6 more months of backpacking through Mexico and Central America.